 How to clean Litter-Robot

-When it comes to how to clean a litter box, you have a little more flexibility with an automatic litter box like Litter-Robot.
-You don’t have to scoop daily (or ever!).
-And you may only have to replace your litter monthly because the patented sifting process removes only the clumps, preserving the clean litter.
+With an automatic litter box like Litter-Robot, you don’t have to scoop daily (or ever!).
+You may only have to replace your litter monthly because the patented sifting process removes only the clumps, preserving the clean litter.

 Now that you have tips on how to clean a litter box, you can work this important (albeit undesirable) task into your routine!